zkFHE/circomlib-fhe/BLOG_Arithmetization.md

 As for addressing some of the other challenges that we faced, here is a list of solutions we found:

 - Rounding.
-In order to compute $\lfloor x/q \rceil$, once we have obtained the quotient and remainder and constrained the division as $x = quot \cdot q + rem$, then we can use some comparison gadget to obtain the result computing
+To compute $\lfloor x/q \rceil$, once we have obtained the quotient and remainder and constrained the division as $x = quot \cdot q + rem$, then we can use some comparison gadget to obtain the result computing

 $$\lfloor x/q \rceil = quot + (2rem < q)\;?\;0\;:\;1$$

 - Standard digit decomposition in different bases.
-Most of the parameters sets available for FHEW/TFHE used power-of-2 bases.
+Most of the parameter sets available for FHEW/TFHE used power-of-2 bases.
 By assuming so, we can leverage the binary decomposition from `Num2Bits` to obtain the digits for those larger bases.

-- Array access to indices unkown at compilation time.
+- Array access to indices unknown at compilation time.
 The idea is to perform a linear combination of all the elements of the array, where all the coefficients are 0 except the one corresponding to the element pointed by the index, which will be 1.
-We can use the `IsEqual` gadget from circomlib to assign the coefficients to the linear combination.
-See [reference to circom blog post].
+We can use the `IsEqual` gadget from `circomlib` to assign the coefficients to the linear combination.

-- NTTs: we adapted the NTT implemented by SEAL.
+- NTTs: we adapted the NTT implemented by [SEAL](https://github.com/microsoft/SEAL/blob/206648d0e4634e5c61dcf9370676630268290b59/native/src/seal/util/dwthandler.h#L202).
 We keep track of a bound on the size of the elements and only perform modular reductions right before they overflow the field modulus $p$.

-- Big RLWE-RGSW multiplication: we delay all the modular reductions until after all the sums and multiplications have been performed, as the sizes of the parameters allow to do so.
+- Big RLWE-RGSW multiplication: we delay all the modular reductions until after all the sums and multiplications have been performed, as the sizes of the parameters allow one to do so.
 This results in a reduction of constraints by a factor of 10 compared to performing the modular reduction after each operation.

 In many situations, the challenge is not that much about figuring out how to arithmetize some particular operation, but rather about how to obtain the least number of constraints while doing so.